danaikorre/dsmanufacturing.github.io/course_content_2021/session-3.md

 4. Discussion 4 (5-10 mins)
   * ***In the main classroom***
   * reflect on how you would typically go about selecting a visualisation tool for a specific task
-    * do you tend to explore tools other than that you normally use?
+    * do you tend to explore tools other than those you normally use?
     * are you influenced in your choices by recommendations from people you know?
     * are you influenced in your choices by recommendations from resources such as the visBrowser?